eoanodea/iadty4-rp-admin/README.md

 A live demo for the application can be found [here](https://adv-js-ca3.eoan.ie/)

+The showcase of the entire project can be found [here](https://onshow.iadt.ie/2021/student/eoan-odea/)

 ### What you need to run this code

 1. Node (14.15.4)